meom-group/jaxparrow/paper/paper.md

 where $f$ is the Coriolis parameter, $\vec{k}$ the vertical unit vector, $\vec{u}_g$ the geostrophic velocity, $g$ the gravity, and $\eta$ the SSH.

-However, as discussed by  @bakun2006fronts, @charney1955gulf,and @maximenko2006mean, geostrophy alone is not always sufficient to accurately estimate SSC, and an advective term should be considered.
-For example, it has been shown by @penven2014cyclogeostrophic that, in the highly energetic Mozambique Channel, the geostrophic velocity can produce errors in the order of 30%.
-In these conditions, the centrifugal acceleration and the inertial effects of oceanic dynamics are no longer neglectable.
-To account for those forces, the advective term $\vec{u} \cdot \nabla \vec{u}$ is added back to the balance.
+The geostrophic equation represents a drastic approximation of the Navier-Stokes equation adapted to ocean dynamics.
+However, as discussed by  @bakun2006fronts, @charney1955gulf,and @maximenko2006mean, geostrophy alone is not always sufficient to accurately estimate SSC.
+In particular, @penven2014cyclogeostrophic showed that, in the highly energetic Mozambique Channel, the geostrophic approximation can produce errors of the order of 30% in velocity estimates, and that the advection term $\vec{u} \cdot \nabla \vec{u}$ was needed in the balance to reduce these errors.
 Considering a horizontal, stationary, and inviscid flow, the momentum equation linking SSC velocities $\vec{u}$ with SSH —through geostrophic velocities $\vec{u}_g$ from \autoref{eq:geostrophic_balance}— can be expressed as:

 \begin{equation}\label{eq:cyclogeostrophic_balance}
 \vec{u}_c - \frac{\vec{k}}{f} \times \left(\vec{u}_c \cdot \nabla \vec{u}_c \right) = \vec{u}_g,